-Our Community Farm began with a series of conversations and meetings between Trauger Groh, Lincoln Geiger and Anthony Graham in the fall of 1985.
+Our Community Farm began with a series of conversations and meetings between Trauger Groh, Lincoln Geiger and Anthony Graham in early 1986.
 Many others in the local community became actively involved as we moved towards our first season.
-At that time Community Supported Agriculture (CSA) did not exist in the USA and the three farmers were in contact with a group of people in Western Massachusetts who were interested in similar concepts.
-As a result of all this activity two farms began their first full season in 1986.
-They were Indian Line Farm in Egremont, MA and Temple-Wilton Community Farm in Wilton NH.

 AIMS AND INTENTIONS

 The community farm was born out of the desire of a group of farmers and gardeners to unite their efforts and their land into one organism in order to serve the local community with biodynamically grown food.
 The first meetings took place in February and March of 1986 and out of these came forth some basic concepts, aims and principles:

 By accepting responsibility for the agricultural use of the land, all members of our Community Farm become ‘farmers’.
 Either they enact their right to farm directly, by planning and doing the farm work, or they let those members who have the time and skills to do so, farm in their name.
 Those members who do the planning and farm work on an ongoing basis and as a main occupation, are called the Active Farmers.

 The landholders give the members of the Community Farm the right to use their farmland and buildings.
 All costs of the property (land taxes, insurance, depreciation, and repairs) will be carried by the Community Farm.

 To farm with methods that make the annual renewal of life on earth possible in such a way that both the individual and humanity at large are free to pursue their spiritual destiny.

 To make land-use and working of the land a way of self-education: an education in the sense that a better understanding of nature can lead to a better understanding of ourselves.